 When the K5 is connected to the laptop with the USB cable, this is purely for data transfer, whether it’s music being processed through the E17K (or X5 in DAC mode) or being transferred to the X5 (in storage mode).
 It.s possible to have a second device connected through the line-in ports and use the front switch to shift between one source and the other

 And how does the music sound?
 Very nice.
 If my ears are not misleading me, the K5 definitely has something to add to the quality of music, by giving it a certain breadth.
 The E17K+K5 combo seems to offer a little bit extra alongside other DACs.

 Using the line-in ports with the PHA-1A or the iPod Touch (married to the Dragonfly Red) also has a beneficial effect on the sound.
+The volume of the PHA-1A needs to be pumped up a bit to get audible sound from the K5.
+Presumably because the PHA-1A has a headphone port, but not a line-out one.
 There seems to be a greater clarity and richness overall.

 I’ve also attached the HA2-SE (line-out) to the K5 via the line-in ports.
 The interesting discovery there was that the sound is a bit more mellow than the K5+E17K with which I compared with the former combo afterwards.